 Emergency Assistance for Housing Stability

-Minnesota’s Emergency Assistance (EA) program helps families resolve one-time financial crises related to their housing needs, covering expenses such as back rent, mortgage payments, and utilities.
+Minnesota’s Emergency Assistance (EA) program is designed to help families resolve one-time financial crises related to their housing needs, covering expenses such as back rent, mortgage payments, and utilities.
 While EA is funded statewide through the Minnesota Family Investment Program (MFIP) Consolidated Fund, it is administered by individual counties and Tribal nations giving them wide discretion to set different maximum benefit amounts, eligibility criteria, verification requirements, covered expenses, or other program policies.
+This evaluation sought to better understand the impact of EA on housing stability and other measures of household well-being.

-The first phase of this project is a descriptive analysis, followed by a full impact evaluation.
-The descriptive analysis report explores characteristics of applicants, approvals and denials, as well as local variation in program implementation to better understand the current program and to inform future policy decisions.
-Using administrative data records and information found in local agency EA plans, researchers at Minnesota Management and Budget identified three primary themes.
-First, applications increased substantially during the study period from 2016 to 2023, as well as the denial rate.
+We completed this project in two phases.
+First, in our descriptive analysis report we explored characteristics of approved and denied applicants, denial reasons, as well as local variation in program implementation to better understand the current program and to inform future policy decisions.
+Using administrative data records and information found in local agency EA plans, we identified three primary themes.
+First, applications increased substantially from 2016 to 2023, as well as the denial rate.
 Second, total EA spending across the state decreased by almost half from 2016 to 2023, but average payments per household stayed relatively flat.
-Third, there are large differences in EA policies across the state—with potentially large implications on for participation.
-Please see the executive summary or full descriptive analysis report for more details.
+Third, there are large differences in EA policies across the state—with potentially large implications for participation.

-Prior to this analysis, MMB also collected all local agency EA plans on file with DCYF and catalogued them for over 30 different policy and program elements, including eligibility criteria, emergencies covered, verifications required, maximum benefit amount, and more.
-We used these data in the descriptive report and plan to use them again in the impact evaluation.
+Prior to these reports, we also collected all local agency EA plans on file with DCYF through 2024.
+Our team catalogued them for over 30 different policy and program elements, including eligibility criteria, emergencies covered, verifications required, maximum benefit amount, and more.
+We used these data in the descriptive report to describe local variation in EA policy and practice.
 These data are available in an Excel spreadsheet, linked below.
 The spreadsheet contains an overview of how the data were collected and coded, a data dictionary, and a tab each for EA plans currently in effect and historical EA plans.

 Descriptive Analysis - Executive Summary